DMTF/Redfish-Usecase-Checkers/README.md

 ### Power Control Checker

-This checker logs into a specified service and traverses the `Systems` collection.
+This checker logs into a specified service and traverses the systems collection.
 It will perform the following operations on all systems:
 * Reads the allowable `ResetType` parameter values
 * Performs a reset using each of the allowable `ResetType` values